Political music in China: Mao nostalgia period (1990s)

+Post-2000

+In 2004, there was a major revival of The East is Red to commemorate the 55th anniversary of the PRC's founding.
+It continues to be a popular musical work.

+Bo Xilai made the singing of red songs an important aspect of his promotion of red culture through the Chongqing model.
+The campaign of singing red songs was intended to counter the influences of consumerism and commercialism.
+By the end of 2010, Chongqing had organized 155,000 events for the singing of red songs.

 Style

 Patriotic Songs

 Ensembles performing patriotic political songs range from chamber groups to quite large orchestras or a concert band which are led by a conductor.
 Orchestral patriotic music compositions are often arranged in concerto-like form, for solo instrument and orchestra, and often incorporate some use of Western harmony.

 Usually it combines traditional instruments with western ones.
 Like in The East is Red, melodies of traditional instruments like erhu and sheng are combined with western ones such as violin and trumpets.

 Revolutionary songs

 Any given patriotic song can be performed for a revolutionary cause.
 Sometimes compositions are done to reflect a legacy.
 An example is compositions by Zhang Guangtian's (张广天) in 1993 idolizing the Cultural Revolution.
 The lyrics did get censored by the government to some degree for being too extreme, demonstrating how far the lyrics can go.